 Why not use nature’s advantages when designing your outdoor space?
 If you set a proper slope and grade of at least a quarter-inch per linear foot, water should flow away from the areas you need to protect naturally without much more work on your part.

-If your patio site doesn’t have enough natural drainage, consider adding a French drain to channel the water where you want it.
+If your patio site doesn’t have enough natural drainage, consider adding a French drain, one of the effective patio drainage options, to channel the water where you want it.
 A French drain is a covered trench holding a perforated pipe and aggregate (gravel) to redirect water.

 A French drain is an excellent option if you’re concerned about the aesthetics of your patio.
 You can match the aggregate to the rest of your patio, and the drainage trench adds an attractive border to your outdoor area.